SeedPrints: Fingerprints Can Even Tell Which Seed Your Large Language Model Was Trained From: Experiments

-\textbf{Metrics.} We evaluate model detection performance using two primary metrics: (1) the Area Under the ROC Curve (AUC) and (2) the Kolmogorov-Smirnov (KS) statistic~\citep{berger2014kolmogorov}, which measures the maximum distance between the score distributions of derivative and source models.
 Our method produces per-model p-values from statistical tests, which differ fundamentally from the similarity scores used by baseline methods.
 While similarity scores are linear measures where differences have proportional meaning, p-values are tail probabilities indicating the rarity of an observation under the null hypothesis—they cannot be interpreted on a linear scale.
-To enable comparison with baseline methods that compute AUC from similarity scores, we deliberately evaluate our method under an unfair condition by converting our $p$-values into scores using $s = 1-p$.
-Despite this unfavorable conversion, our approach still achieves comparable or superior performance.
-For evaluation, we (i) compute AUC for all methods by sweeping thresholds over the scores $s$ (for our method, the optimal threshold obtained by sweeping also lies at the confidence level $1-\alpha = 0.99$), and (ii) report the KS statistic as a threshold-free measure of distributional separability.
+To enable comparison with baseline methods that compute AUC from similarity scores, we convert our $p$-values into scores via $s = 1 - p$.
+This conversion is not fully aligned with the statistical meaning of $p$-values and may be suboptimal for our method, as small $p$-values change on an exponential scale while threshold sweeping is linear, making it hard to distinguish fine-grained differences.
+Nevertheless, our approach still achieves comparable or superior performance.
+For evaluation, we (i) compute AUC for all methods by sweeping thresholds over the scores $s$, and (ii) report the KS statistic as a threshold-free measure of distributional separability.
 This protocol ensures compatibility with baseline pipelines while preserving the statistical interpretability of our method.
-We do not compute Manhattan distance, as the non-linear nature of p-values makes absolute-value distances between them mathematically meaningless.
+We do not report Manhattan distance, as absolute distances between $p$-values are not meaningful.

-Note, in most practical scenarios, calibrating an optimal threshold is infeasible, preventing the application of similarity-based methods.
-While we convert our $p$-values into similarity scores and report AUC for comparability, our method fundamentally differs: it provides a direct statistical test.
-Specifically, given any pair of models, our approach outputs a $p$-value that allows a definitive claim about whether the two models originate from the same lineage without relying on ambiguous thresholds and thus ensuring reliable verification.
+Note that, in most practical scenarios, calibrating an optimal similarity threshold is infeasible.
+While we report AUC for comparability, our method fundamentally differs from prior methods: it provides a direct statistical test. \textbf{Given any pair of models, our approach outputs a $p$-value that enables a definitive decision on whether they share the same lineage, without relying on tunable thresholds}, ensuring reliable verification in practice.